 13― Then I looked, and I heard an eagle flying in mid-heaven, saying with a loud voice, "Woe, woe, woe to those who dwell on the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!"

-I heard an eagle: John’s attention is drawn from the trumpet sounding as he sees an unusual sight.
-In fact, it was such an unusual sight that he feels the need to emphasize that he really did see and hear an “eagle” or a vulture talking to him.
-The TR (KJV) reads “angel,” perhaps influenced by a similar phrase in 14:6, but the earliest MSS (reflected in the WH Text/NA27) and majority of MSS (reflected in the Maj-Text) have aetos (eagle) rather than angelos (angel).
+I heard an eagle: Grk. aetos, a large bird of prey, eagle or vulture.
+John's attention is drawn from the trumpet sounding as he sees an unusual sight.
+In fact, it was such an unusual sight that he feels the need to emphasize that he really did see and hear an "eagle" or a vulture talking to him.
+The TR (KJV) reads "angel," perhaps influenced by a similar phrase in 14:6, but the earliest MSS (reflected in the WH Text/NA27) and majority of MSS (reflected in the Maj-Text) have aetos (eagle) rather than angelos (angel).
 The Greek word aetos can also mean a vulture, which could be appropriate to the devastation to come (cf. Matt 24:28; Luke 17:37).
 Ancient taxonomy classed vultures and eagles together.
 An angel may seem more appropriate than an eagle-vulture since these birds are classified as unclean in the Torah (Lev 11:13).
-However, the message was apparently for John’s benefit and the surreal use of the vulture anticipates the great supper of 19:17.
+However, the message was apparently for John's benefit and the surreal use of the vulture anticipates the great supper of 19:17.

 Even though most scholars believe that "eagle" is the correct reading of the Greek text, not all are prepared to accept the report literally.
 After all, birds of any kind cannot speak intelligible words.
 See 5:13 regarding John's report that "every created thing" praised God.
 It is unnecessary to cast doubt on the veracity of John's narrative by suggesting he was just using a dramatic word picture to make a point.
 But, to those who prefer the symbolic interpretation John says, "I heard."
 In other words, God or an angel did not translate "eagle-speak" into Greek or Hebrew nor was the experience just a figment of his imagination.
 John heard the eagle speak in his own human language, just as Balaam heard a donkey speak in his language (Num 22:28).
 John may have been just as amazed as the multinational crowd on Pentecost who witnessed the divine gift of languages manifested (cf. Acts 2:7f).

-flying in mid-heaven: Grk. mesouranēma, “mid-heaven,” in ancient astronomy referred to the meridian and the zenith of the sun directly overhead of an observer on the land.
-“Mid-heaven,” an ancient astronomy term meaning the “meridian” or “zenith,” is used only three times in Scripture and all three in Revelation (14:6; 19:17).
+flying in mid-heaven: Grk. mesouranēma, "mid-heaven," in ancient astronomy referred to the meridian and the zenith of the sun directly overhead of an observer on the land.
+"Mid-heaven" is used only three times in Scripture and all three in Revelation (14:6; 19:17).
 Mid-heaven has a very general frame of reference meaning the height of the sky that an observer on the ground would be able to see.
 Birds can fly up to altitudes of 25,000 feet, at which point they are above two-thirds of the atoms of the atmosphere (Humphreys 61).
-This bird is clearly within John’s vision.
+This bird is clearly within John's vision.

 those who dwell: Grk. katoikeō.
 See 3:10 on "dwell."
 The idiom designates the pagan world in its hostility to God and in particular those who take the mark of the beast.
 The identification of the objects of the judgments suggests that any saints alive on the earth at this time are miraculously spared from the suffering caused by these manifestations of God's wrath (cf. 9:4).